flows-network/github-pr-review/README.md

   </a>
 </p>

 [Deploy this function on flows.network](#deploy-the-pr-summary-app-for-your-github-repo), and you will get a GitHub 🤖 to review changed source code files in Pull Requests.
 It helps busy open source contributors understand and make decisions on PRs faster!
+Here are some examples!

+* [[Haskell] Improve WasmEdge Component Model tooling](https://github.com/second-state/witc/pull/73#issuecomment-1509586233) -- it even suggests how to rewrite the submitted code!

 ## How it works